Jp-Beck/openur/README.md

 - Document the changes made in each release.

 ## [License](./LICENSE)
-- Clearly state the license under which your software is released.
+- The license under which your software is released.

 ## [Contact/Support](./docs/support.md)
-- Provide information on how users can get support.
+- Information on how users can get support.

 ## [Glossary](./docs/glossary.md)
 - Technical terms or jargon used.